DOI-USGS/ISIS3/Writing-ISIS3-Tests-Using-Gtest-and-Ctest.md

 1. Create a new file `ClassNameTests.cpp` in `isis/tests/`.
 For example, the tests for the Cube class should be in `CubeTests.cpp`.
 1. Add `#include <gtest/gtest.h>` to the file.
 1. Write your test cases.
+1. Delete old tests

-Note: If your tests require the use of ISIS' Null value, you will need to include SpecialPixel.h
+Note: If your tests require the use of ISIS's Null value, you will need to include SpecialPixel.h

 # General Testing Tips